lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 ## Simple Summary

 CircuitBreaker is an emergency pause contract that allows the Lido DAO to grant pause authority to multisig committees (pausers).
-Pausers can instantly pause their assigned contracts bypassing the DAO vote.
+Pausers can temporarily pause their assigned contracts bypassing the DAO vote.
 Each pause is single-use: the pauser authority is cleared upon trigger and must be explicitly restored by the DAO.
 Pausers must periodically prove liveness to remain authorized.

 ## Motivation

 ### Background

 During an emergency, the DAO cannot respond quickly due to the on-chain governance process which takes days to enact a decision.
-The protocol requires a mechanism that enables designated committees to pause critical contracts immediately, without waiting for a governance vote.
+The protocol requires a mechanism that enables designated committees to temporary pause critical contracts immediately, without waiting for a governance vote.

 The current mechanism is [GateSeals](https://github.com/lidofinance/gate-seals), temporary, single-use pause contracts deployed with a fixed committee, pause duration, set of pausable contracts, and an expiry of up to one year.
 A GateSeal expires either upon trigger or after one year since deployment, whichever occurs first.